-It's a good idea to advise consumers who file taxes to have their tax returns from the previous year available when they complete a Marketplace application.
+It's a good idea to advise consumers who file federal income tax returns to have their tax returns from the previous year available when they complete a Marketplace application.
 That's because:

-- Income claimed on a federal income tax return from a previous year can help a consumer estimate his or her household's MAGI. - Both Marketplace applications and tax returns should have similar information about a consumer's household size.
+- Income reported on a federal income tax return from a previous year can help a consumer estimate their household's MAGI. - Both Marketplace applications and tax returns should have similar information about a consumer's household size.